Whatsapp Icon

 2. Complementary Therapies: Acupuncture, herbal medicine, yoga, massage, and mindfulness, selected based on patient preference and evidence of effectiveness.

-3. Psychosocial Support: Support groups, counseling, and cognitive-behavioral therapy to help manage the emotional challenges of a cancer diagnosis.
+3. Psychosocial Support: Support groups, counselling, and cognitive-behavioural therapy to help manage the emotional challenges of a cancer diagnosis.

 4. Nutritional and Physical Support: Personalized nutrition plans and physical activity regimens to strengthen the body, improve energy levels, and promote recovery.